 Tough on Germs

 It is commonly thought that more-natural products are not effective in actually killing germs, but this is not the case.
 An easy way to naturally disinfect is with vinegar and hydrogen peroxide, killing almost all Salmonella, Shigella, and E-coli bacteria.
 Although both are powerful at disinfecting on their own, their strength is multiplied when they join forces.

 Keep the vinegar in one spray bottle and the 3% hydrogen peroxide in an opaque bottle, because peroxide breaks down in light.
 Do not mix the vinegar and the peroxide in the same bottle, as it isn’t as effective.
 Spray one, then the other, on surfaces to disinfect.
 The order in which you spray doesn’t matter.

-When moist, these cleaning cloths and mop pads remove up to 99 percent of bacteria (including E. coli and listeria) without requiring cleaning solutions when following proper care and use instructions.
+When moist, these antibacterial cleaning cloths and mop pads remove up to 99 percent of bacteria (including E. coli and listeria) without requiring cleaning solutions, when following proper care and use instructions.
 This is because extremely small particles of silver are woven into the cloth.
 The microfiber structure traps almost all bacteria on smooth surfaces, while the silver actually kills the germs over the next few hours.
 Norwex and ecloth both make such cleaning cloths, resulting in a cleaner home with fewer cleaning products.

 Natural Laundry Care

 Research has found that dryer vents can emit 25 volatile organic compounds (VOCs) when both scented laundry detergent and dryer sheets are used, including seven VOCs classified as hazardous air pollutants.
 This is especially concerning when dryers don’t vent to the outside or are blocked, resulting in indoor air pollution.

 The laundry room is commonly one of the most toxic rooms in the home.
 Although they make the clothes smell good, scented products can contain VOCs.
 In fact, the term “fragrance” can refer to a combination of several hundred laundry chemicals, including many that are hazardous.

-Surprisingly, many of the products that are labeled scent-free still contain such fragrances.
+Surprisingly, many of the products that are labeled “unscented” still contain such fragrances.
 Using homemade laundry detergent is a great solution, with optional essential oils to naturally scent your clothes.